pyenv/pyenv/README.md

     brew uninstall pyenv
     ```

+## Pyenv plugins

+Pyenv provides a simple, flexible and maintainable way to extend and customize its functionalty with plugins --
+as simple as creating a plugin directory and dropping a shell script on a certain subpath of it
+with whatever extra logic you need to be run at certain moments.

+See [_Plugins_ on the wiki](https://github.com/pyenv/pyenv/wiki/Plugins) on how to install and use plugins
+as well as a catalog of some useful existing plugins for common needs.

+See [_Authoring plugins_ on the wiki](https://github.com/pyenv/pyenv/wiki/Authoring-plugins) on writing your own plugins.

 ## Advanced Configuration

 Skip this section unless you must know what every line in your shell